eduvpn/documentation/app/README.md

 # Architecture

-The software running eduvpn is designed in such a way that every organization using eduvpn will have their own completely independent instance running on their own domain name.

-The application will need to be completely independent on any of the instances.
+Everyone can deploy their own instance of eduvpn.
+The application MUST be able to connect to a predefined list of instances, but also to instances not yet added to this list.

 # API

-The app can use a HTTP REST API protected using OAuth 2.0 (RFC 6749) in combination with Bearer tokens (RFC 6750).
+The eduvpn services exposes an API that can be used by the application to obtain a configuration.
+This API is protected using OAuth 2.0 (RFC 6749).
+This makes it possible to integrate the application with an instance without requiring a specific authentication mechanism.
+This way it becomes possible to support e.g. SAML or OpenID Connect without modifying the application.

+OAuth 2.0 will here be in essence used as a way to provision an application/device specific password called a Bearer token (RFC 6750).

 ## Discovery